Hazaragi dialects: Nominal morphology

-The most productive derivative marker is -i, and the plural markers are -o for the inanimate (as in kitab-o, meaning "books"; cf. Persian -hā) and -û for the animate (as in birar-û, meaning "brothers"; cf. Persian -ān).
+The most productive derivative marker is -i, and the plural markers are -o for the inanimate (as in kitab-o, meaning "books"; cf. Iranian Persian -hā) and -û for the animate (as in birar-û, meaning "brothers"; cf. Iranian Persian -ān).
 The emphatic vocative marker is û or -o, the indefinite marker is -i, and the specific object marker is -(r)a.
 The comparative marker is -tar (as in kalû-tar, meaning "bigger").
 Dependent adjectives and nouns follow the head noun and are connected by -i (as in kitab-i mamud, meaning "the book of Maḥmud").
 Topicalized possessors precede the head noun marked by the resumptive personal suffix (as in Zulmay ayê-ši, literally "Zulmay her mother").
-Prepositions include, in addition to the standard Persian ones, ḵun(i) (meaning "with, by means of", da (meaning "in"; cf. Persian dar); the latter often replaces ba (meaning "to") in dative function.
+Prepositions include, in addition to the standard Persian ones, ḵun(i) (meaning "with, using", da (meaning "in"; cf. Iranian Persian dar); the latter often replaces ba (meaning "to") in dative function.
 Loaned postpositions include comitative -qati (meaning "together with") and (az) -worî (meaning "like").
-Interrogatives typically function also as indefinites (as in kudam, meaning "which, someone").
+Interrogatives typically function also as indefinite (as in kudam, meaning "which, someone").

-The inflection (u,o) that Hazaras use to pluralize nouns is Also found in Avesta, Yashts such as Aryo.
+The inflection (u,o) that Hazaras use to pluralize nouns is also found in Avesta, Yashts such as Aryo.